jcaru614/web_basics/README.md

-These are some of the projects and assignments I worked on during my software development bootcamp.
+These are some of the assignments and things I practiced before and during my Bootcamp

-Bootcamp assignments:

-Web Fundementals - HTML, CSS, JS, Jquery and SQL
+Web Fundementals - HTML, CSS, JS, Jquery and SQL, Python

-Python, Flask